Nat Wei, Baron Wei: Chinese heritage

-Lord Wei's ancestry can be traced back to a village in Zhuhai, on the southern coast of Canton (now Guangdong).
-His ancestral home is two villages away from that of Sun Yat-sen, the founding father of the Republic of China, about whom incidentally, Wei enjoys reading and learning.

-As the only current ethnic Chinese peer in The House of Lords, and the first member of Chinese ethnic origin to have been born and brought up in the UK, Lord Wei takes an interest in British Chinese community issues, particularly in social reform.
+As the only current ethnic Chinese peer in The House of Lords and the first member of Chinese ethnic origin to have been born and brought up in the UK, Lord Wei takes an interest in British Chinese community issues, particularly in social reform.
 He is also interested in economic and cultural ties between the UK and China.

-His focus in working with East Asia comprises now of work within the Conservative Party to help engage ethnic East Asian voters and help them gain the voice, representation and participation that they need as Britain's third largest minority group.

-Up to July 2015, he worked in Parliament through the All Party Parliamentary Group APPG for East Asian Business which he chaired, the All Party Parliamentary China Group of which he was the vice-Chair (special focus on Hong Kong), and the All Party Parliamentary Group for Trade and Investment of which he was treasurer to promote better trade and political and cultural links between the UK and East Asia and work to encourage the next generation of East Asians and other diaspora to develop the leadership skills to play a greater role in public life, in society, and business, and in harnessing the resources that East Asians have globally and locally both financial and non-financial to address global and local problems today.
-The All Party Parliamentary Group for East Asian Business was discontinued after the May 2015 election.
+Up to July 2015, he worked in Parliament through the All Party Parliamentary Group APPG for East Asian Business which he chaired, the All Party Parliamentary China Group in which he chaired the Hong Kong Sub Committee, and the All Party Parliamentary Group for Trade and Investment of which he was treasurer.

 In 2012, Manchester local government commissioned Lord Wei to write a report on how Manchester can best engage with China.
 Following that Report, a Manchester-China Forum was established which hosts regular activities to help member businesses share information and knowledge, including seminars, meet-the-buyer events, and other networking opportunities.
-Lord Wei continues to work as a non-executive director of the Forum.
+Lord Wei stepped down from advising the Forum in 2022.

+Lord Wei reduced his work on UK-China trade relations before 2020 in light of geopolitical strains between the countries, and defended his prior work as seeking to bring understanding and peace through enlarging of trade relations.
+He was a founding member of the Welcoming Committee for Hong Kongers, which aims to positively influence policy on and has helped bring resources in from government to help with the constructive settling in and support for British National Passport Holders into the UK from Hong Kong.

 Other

-In 2013, Lord Wei was invited to become a World Economic Forum Young Global Leader.
+In 2013, Lord Wei became a World Economic Forum Young Global Leader.

-In 2015, Lord Wei became a member of the House of Lords EU Internal Affairs Sub-Committee.
-He stepped down from this Committee in June 2018.
+In 2015, Lord Wei became a member of the House of Lords EU Internal Affairs Sub-Committee and stepped down from this Committee in June 2018.
+He currently serves as a member of the House of Lords Science and Technology Committee.